Monthly Report

 #1: Mayo / Chocolate rice

-Long blonde hair with braids, fox ears and a tail, gold eyes — a natural-leaning kemo-eared girl with a soft, modest atmosphere.
-A new release from Chocolate rice — the creator behind the popular Sio avatar — and the product image labels it directly as "The 2nd Avatar : MAYO," meaning this is the creator's second original avatar after Sio.
-Took the solo #1 slot for March with 12,995 likes.
+Long blonde hair with braids, fox ears and a tail, gold eyes — a natural-leaning kemono-eared girl with a soft, modest atmosphere.
+A new release from Chocolate rice — the creator behind the popular Sio avatar — billed as "The 2nd Avatar : MAYO," this is the creator's second original avatar after Sio.
+Took the solo #1 slot for March with 15,915 likes, roughly 2.5× second place. ¥6,000.

 The default outfit pairs a white sleeveless frilly bib top with a small black ribbon tie + a pale-grey miniskirt + white thigh-highs strapped down + white Mary-Jane shoes — a clean / modest / natural look.
 The side braid lined up against straight long blonde hair sits well against the white-and-grey palette, and the fox ears can be reshaped via an EX menu "Ear_Type" slider to switch between sharply-pointed ears and a softer, cat-like form on the fly.